bright-dev/bright/doc/source/FCComp.rst

 .. method:: FCComp.writeText()

-    This method calls :meth:`writeIsoPass` and then, if available, calls :meth:`writeParamPass`.
+    This method calls :meth:`write_ms_pass` and then, if available, calls :meth:`write_params_pass`.
 This is convience function for producing text-based output.
 However, using :meth:`writeout` is recommended.

 .. method:: FCComp.writeHDF5()